Summary

 Fees for private dental healthcare

-Private dentists and dental health professionals set their own fees, which can vary depending on the dentist and the type of treatment required.
+Private dentists and other dental practitioners set their own fees, which can vary depending on the dentist and the type of treatment required.

 These costs can be offset if you take out dental insurance, which is offered under many private health insurance policies or as an insurance extra.